Criminal Law & Justice Weekly: Editor

-Past editors: William Eagle, John Mee Mathew, J L Jellicoe, T W Saunders, Charles Clark, D D Keane, James A Foot J B Dasent, and W C Glen.
+Past editors: William Eagle, John Mee Mathew, J. L. Jellicoe, T. W. Saunders, Charles Clark, D. D. Keane, James A Foot J. B. Dasent, and W C Glen.
+Adrian Turner, Barrister, also co-editor of Stone's Justices' Manual, Diana Rose.

 Justice of the Peace Reports

-The Justice of the Peace Reports are a series of law reports.
+The Justice of the Peace Reports were a series of law reports.
 For the purpose of citation, the title of the Justice of the Peace Reports may be abbreviated to JP.
 Up to and including volume 95, the reports were generally bound at the end of the newspaper.
 From and including volume 96, the reports were published separately from the newspaper in a smaller volume.
-The newspaper has separate pagination after volume 67.
+The newspaper had separate pagination after volume 67.